 As with many other insects, a flea problem can be avoided by frequent and thorough cleaning of your home to minimize fleas being carried into the area.
 This includes frequent vacuuming, dusting, and inspection of cracks and crevices throughout the home.
 You should also pay special attention to areas where your pets lay, as this is a prime environment in which fleas thrive.
 Regular bathing of your pets, as well as flea and tick treatment, will also prevent the risk of flea infestation.

 We use insecticides specially formulated to be pet-friendly in order to eradicate and prevent flea activity in your home.
-If you think you may have a tick or flea problem, click the button below to book your appointment for a consultation.
+If you think you may have a tick or flea problem, click the button below to book your appointment.

 Our professional pest control technicians are standing by to give you the best pest control service possible.
 Don't let the problem get any worse—book an appointment now to get a budget-friendly fix for all your pest control problems.